Create a webhook automation

 | `${artifact_version_string}` | The `string` representation of the artifact version that triggered the action. |

-| `${ACCESS_TOKEN}` | The value of the access token configured in the [webhook](#create-a-webhook), if an access token is configured.
-The access token is automatically passed in the `Authorization: Bearer` HTTP header. |
+| `${ACCESS_TOKEN}` | The value of the access token configured in the [webhook](#create-a-webhook), if you configured an access token.
+W\&B automatically passes it in the `Authorization: Bearer` HTTP header. |

 | `${SECRET_NAME}` | If configured, the value of a secret configured in the [webhook](#create-a-webhook).
 Replace `SECRET_NAME` with the name of the secret. |